tsgrissom/PotterPlus/CONTRIBUTING.md

 #### What sort of pull requests are you looking for?

 > Anything!
 If you can make even the slightest contribution to BetterPotter it's pretty awesome on you.
-That said, I especially like marking off some of the items on the to do list or resolving issues from the [issue tracker](https://github.com/grisstyl/BetterPotter/issues) as soon as possible.
+That said, I especially like marking off some of the items on the [roadmap](https://github.com/grisstyl/BetterPotter/blob/master/ROADMAP.md) or resolving issues from the [issue tracker](https://github.com/grisstyl/BetterPotter/issues) as soon as possible.

 #### I don't know how to configure the Magic plugin.
 How can I still help?